Pooling Coronavirus Tests Can Spare Scarce Supplies, But There's A Catch

 "The reason why it came up in Nebraska was that we were running out of reagents [testing ingredients] back in mid-March, to be able to run COVID-19 testing in the public health lab," says Peter Iwen, director of the Nebraska Public Health Laboratory.

 After convincing himself the technique would work, he got permission from the governor to use this method.
-He pooled five tests at a time, and found that he could run more than twice as many tests with the same materials.
+He pooled five tests at a time and found that he could run more than twice as many tests with the same materials.

 Some health officials have suggested that this technique can vastly increase testing, though unless the virus is rarely present, the savings won't be that substantial.

 The Nebraska lab, for example, was able to run more than twice as many tests by pooling five samples.
-"You can save 50%-60% of the reagents," Iwen says, "You might only be saving 25%-30% of the labor, but you still are saving labor."
+"You can save 50%-60% of the reagents," Iwen says.
+"You might only be saving 25%-30% of the labor, but you still are saving labor."

 There are substantial logistics involved in running these tests.
 Labs have to keep track of the original specimens and keep track of test results, Iwen says.
 But large and organized labs can handle these additional steps.

 Nebraska actually stopped pooled testing a few weeks ago.
 An outbreak in meatpacking plants led to a spike in positive test results.
 It no longer made sense to pool results, since so many of those pools were positive and had to be retested.
-Iwen says he's developing a method to select groups of samples where positive results will be rare, and reserve pooled testing for those cases.
+Iwen says he's developing a method to select groups of samples where positive results will be rare and reserve pooled testing for those cases.

 There's another trade-off as well.
 When labs combine samples, they increase the risk of getting negative results from people who are actually infected.